Optimal Trade Execution with Uncertain Volume Target: Numerical results

-\Cref{fig:price_volume_uncertainty_mean_CVaR_impact,fig:price_volume_uncertainty_mean_CVaR_impact_different_liquidity} also illustrate, for both cases respectively, that the change in the execution strategy, when volume uncertainty is included, is non-monotonic due to two different subsets of extreme events: those in which volume forecasts are increased in late trading periods, and those where volume forecasts are downsized.
-As discussed earlier, the first situation requires carrying out enough early trades to avoid having to upsize the traded volume in the latest stages to a level that is strongly affected by liquidity constraints.
+These figures also illustrate that the impact of considering volume uncertainty on the optimal execution strategy is non-monotonic due to two different subsets of extreme events: those in which volume forecasts are increased in late trading periods, and those where volume forecasts are downsized.
+The first situation requires carrying out enough early trades to avoid having to upsize the traded volume in the latest stages to a level that is strongly affected by liquidity constraints.
 The second situation makes it necessary to avoid over-trading in the early trading periods and having to trade out of these positions later.
 The two effects tend to counterbalance each other, with the result of reallocating some of the early trades to the middle section of the trading period.
-This effect is picked up due to the incorporation of recourse estimates and the use of the $\CVaR_\alpha$ measure that focuses on extreme events.
+This effect is picked up due to the incorporation of recourse estimates and the use of the $\CVaR_{\alpha}$ measure that focuses on extreme events.